 - Attendance for at least 1 sports medicine conference

 Most programs require participation in a research project during fellowship, typically under the direction of faculty, but the requirements and structure varies from program to program.
 Thus, completing research during residency would be highly beneficial on your application.

 Suggested elective rotations to take during residency (and how to excel during these elective rotations)

-- Sports Medicine Rotation: Reach out to mentor/ sports medicine physician and let them know you plan to pursue a career in Sports Medicine.
+- Sports medicine rotation: Reach out to mentors/sports medicine physicians and let them know you plan to pursue a career in sports medicine.

 Should I complete an away rotation?

 If your home institution does not offer a sports medicine elective, and/or you are interested in a particular program/region, then an away rotation should be completed.
 If there is the opportunity to complete a sports medicine elective at your home institution, it is highly recommended that you participate in this.